PhilipDeegan/PHARE/doc/tiles.md

     ParticleArrayTileSet
       Maps ParticleArrays to tiles

 <br />

     CPU Threading
       ThreadPools for a given task
       Multi-Stage threaded job executor for updater/boris
-       can also use threadpools per job
+       Can also use threadpools

 <br />

     GPU
       Multi-Stage threaded job executor for updater/boris
-       Kernel per patch, with a block per tile, blocksize==warpsize, iterates
+       Kernel per patch, block per tile, blocksize==warpsize, iterates

 <br />

     Atomics
       Particle To Mesh
       Particle Leaving/Entering tiles

 <br />

     Multi-Stage threaded job executor
       Implicit synchronisations between jobs
        Such that, the next job only runs when the previous is finished